animeshinvinci/NMS.js/tools/SNMP/lib/README.md

 It can be used to read SNMP MIB files as well as simple ASN.1 files. mib.js is distributed as a JavaScript library to make it possible to include it in your applications.
-You can think of it as a Javascript version of [Mibble](http://www.mibble.org/) but still in its very early stages.
+You can think of it as a Javascript version of [Mibble](http://www.mibble.org/) but still in its early stages.
 The code is very functional but ugly.
 What does mib.js contain?
 =======
 The mib.js library contains classes for easy access to all the information in